PE at Woodrow

 Our objectives in the teaching of PE align with the National Curriculum in that we aim to ensure all pupils:

-Our curriculum is designed in a way which builds excitement for Physical Education that inspires a curiosity and willingness to learn and develop their skills more so children can apply these in a competitive environment.
-The curriculum has been designed in line with the National Curriculum as a starting point however, extending children’s exposure to sports in readiness for Key Stage 3 and adult life.
-This high-quality, inclusive curriculum is rich, varied, imaginative and ambitious and that meets the needs of all individual learners.
+Our curriculum is designed in a way which builds excitement for Physical Education that inspires a curiosity and willingness to learn and develop skills so children can apply these in a competitive environment.
+The curriculum has been designed in line with the National Curriculum as a starting point and extends children’s exposure to sports in readiness for Key Stage 3 and adult life.
+This high-quality, inclusive curriculum is rich, varied, imaginative and ambitious and meets the needs of all individual learners.

 Implementation